Cost of Laying a Patio

 Post your job

-Looking across this guide, the typical all-in cost (materials + labour) to lay a patio lands around £60–£120 per m².
-Use this as a quick sense-check when you compare fixed-price quotes.
+Looking across this guide, typical all-in costs (materials + labour) usually sit around £60–£120 per m².
+Use that as a quick yardstick when comparing fixed prices.

 patio installation cost 2